 First publication: September 2024

-This site is a research programme about representation.
+This site as a work is a research programme about representation.

 For internal site links to:

-These pages combined explain the logical spine of Dot Theory in that sense.
-It is not a physics paper.
-It is a page that sets the programme’s representational stance, the discipline of its claims, and the mathematical structure of its “game” out.
+This page explains the logical spine of Dot Theory in that dynamic sense.
+It is not a philosophy or physics page, it is one on an epistemic logic of philosophy of science that sets the programme’s representational stance, the discipline of its claims, and the mathematical structure of its ‘game‘ out.

-If you want the technical formalism, it belongs on dedicated technical pages.
+If you want the technical formalism, it belongs on the dedicated technical pages listed above.
 This page is on the bridge between structures describing human intelligibility and formal work in reinterpreting how we formalise the terms that describe physical reality.
-There are various papers across the blog that flirted with various quasi-metaphysical approaches that demonstrate those extensions within my limited skill.
+There are also various papers across the blog that demonstrate various superimposed, provocative and quasi-metaphysical approaches embodying those restrainedly.

 Abstract